 My name is Lachlan Stumer and I’m from a small town in Queensland, Australia.
 I currently live in Sydney, where I’ve been residing for about 2 years.

 My interest in photography started when I was 16 on a snowboarding trip.
 I basically just went and bought the cheapest Nikon DSLR to document the trip for memories sake.
-Throughout this trip, it started with just getting photos of myself and my friends, but by the end of it I really started to love documenting the landscape, along with the little things that happened along the way.
+Throughout this trip, it started with just getting photos of myself and my friends, but by the end of it, I really started to love documenting the landscape, along with the little things that happened along the way.

-As time went on, my dad gave me a 35mm film camera and I started to get immersed into photography even more.
+As time went on, my dad gave me a 35mm film camera and I started to get immersed in photography even more.
 I loved the process of shooting analogue, even when I would end up with a blank roll sometimes.
 I think for myself, not being able to see the images straight away is really rewarding.

 I am more present in the moment and look forward to seeing the shots more and more when I get them back from the film lab.
 Getting the negatives back and seeing the scans is much more rewarding for me than shooting digital, it’s a much more tangible process.